Israa-Odeh/Israa-Odeh/README.md

   <h2> Skills </h2>
   <p> As a computer engineering student, I should have a wide range of skills encompassing both hard and soft skills.
 I have a lot of skills but have not yet
-    achieved a sufficient level; in this field, you will never stop fixedly at a specific stair; you will always be climbing.</p>
+    achieved a sufficient level; in this field of study, you will never stop fixedly at a specific stair; you will always be climbing.</p>
   <h2> Interests </h2>
   <h2> Sample Projects </h2>